Roaring 40s Kayaking

 Roaring 40s Kayaking is a locally-owned award-winning business, widely regarded as Tasmania's premier sea kayaking operator.

-They offer kayaking adventures to suit your time-frame and experience level.
-From two-and-a-half-hour city paddles with fish and chips, day tours around Hobart exploring cliffs, caves and beaches or multi-day expeditions into the Tasmanian wilderness and on the beautiful Flinders Island, they guarantee to excite and inspire you.
+They offer kayaking adventures to suit your time-frame and experience.
+From two-and-a-half-hour Hobart city paddles, full-day tours exploring Hobart's cliffs, caves and beaches and the Tasman National Park or multi-day expeditions into the Tasmanian Wilderness World Heritage Area and Flinders Island.

-Roaring 40s Kayaking are passionate about Tasmania and mad about kayaking, with a dedicated team of professional guides whom have grown up on the waterways around this special island.
+Roaring 40s Kayaking are passionate about Tasmania and mad about kayaking, with a dedicated team of professional outdoor adventure guides whom have grown up on the waterways around this special island.

-Their acknowledgement at the Tasmanian Tourism Awards over the past years as one of the best adventure tourism providers in the state which means you can be confident that when you book with Roaring 40s Kayaking you will receive an award-winning experience.
-They guarantee high-quality kayaks and equipment, gourmet Tasmanian meals and an impeccable safety record with a range of tours to suit your experience levels and time.
+Their acknowledgement at the Tasmanian Tourism Awards over the past years as one of the best adventure tourism providers in the state means you can be confident that when you book with Roaring 40s Kayaking you will receive an award-winning experience.
+They guarantee active adventure experiences to excite and inspire you with high-quality kayaks and equipment, gourmet Tasmanian meals and an impeccable safety record.

 Please select a tour service below to find out more information: